Escape room video game: Origin

-The basic gameplay mechanism of having the player trapped in a single location dates back at least to John Wilson's 1988 text adventure Behind Closed Doors, in which the player is trapped inside a restroom.
-However, the growth of escape the room games is believed to be tied to the popularity of the Myst series, first released in 1993 by Cyan Worlds, which created puzzles across pre-rendered computer-generated environments, requiring players to look for clues across the landscape.
-The first game was a landmark title, helping to popularize the use of CD-ROM technology for computers, but as they continued to develop sequels with more ambitious landscapes, alongside several other developers spurred by Mysts success, adventure game sales flattened.
+Early video games that featured a theme of a player escaping a single location date back at least to the text adventure Behind Closed Doors, in which the player is trapped inside a restroom.
+Myst (1993) would feature elements of escape-the-room styled games such as clicking and draging various items across a screen to interact with the gameplay world.
+While developers made sequels and similar games to Myst, adventure game sales flattened.
 Rand Miller, one of Cyan's co-founders, described Myst as "too big" and "too hard to top".
 Vox writer Alex Abad-Santos stated that while adventure games with more open exploration may be "too aimless", the appeal of escape room games is in their immediacy and constricted world.

 The term originated in 2001 from the MOTAS game, though there are many older examples of the point-and-click variation, such as Noctropolis, and even earlier examples from the text adventure canon.
 The genre was further popularized in 2004 by the Japanese "Crimson Room" game by Toshimitsu Takagi, which has spread throughout the internet and can be seen on many gaming websites.